Coconut Apricot Bars

 - 13-ounce jar apricot preserves (may use other flavors)

-- Preheat oven to 350º.
+- Preheat the oven to 350º.
 Line 9 x 13 baking pan with non-stick foil (or regular foil sprayed with cooking spray).

 - In large mixing bowl cream butter and sugar.
 Add egg, mix well.
 Mix together the flour and baking powder and add to the butter mixture.
 Add coconut, nuts and vanilla, blending well.